Descent based slaveryDescent-based

-Descent-based slavery describes a situation where people are either born into a slave class/caste or from a 'group' viewed as being in slavery by other members of their society.
+slavery describes a situation where people are born into a 'slave class', caste or a group viewed as being in slavery by other members of their society.
 If one’s mother is in slavery, one is born into slavery.